 Dr Tarek El-Toukhy, consultant in reproductive medicine

-- Dr Taner Kasapoglu, senior clinical fellow in fertility
+- Dr Taner Kasapoglu, senior clinical fellow in reproductive medicine and assisted conception and PGD

 - Dr Mona Salman, senior clinical fellow in fertility